 Throughout the course there will be Examination practise and the Tutor will Review and analyse and tackle Problem areas with the Students.
 Examination Tips and how to approach papers effectively as well as time management are an integral part of the course and will be taught as well.

-- Biological Molecules - Cells - Organisms exchange substances with their environment - Genetic information, variation and relationships between organisms - Energy transfers in and between organisms - Organisms respond to changes in their internal and external environments - Genetics, populations, evolution and ecosystems - The control of gene expression
+The following topics will be covered:

+- Biological Molecules

+- Cells

+- Organisms exchange substances with their environment

+- Genetic information, variation and relationships between organisms

+- Energy transfers in and between organisms

+- Organisms respond to changes in their

+- ecosystems

+- The control of gene expression